NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

 -----------------

-A fly’s compound eye consists of ∼700–750 individual units called ommatidia arranged in a hexagonal patter (see the left panel of the figure below from the `droso4schools project <https://droso4schools.wordpress.com/l4-enzymes/#5>`__; see also `this article <https://azretina.sites.arizona.edu/node/789>`__ from the Arizona Retina Project).
+A fly’s compound eye consists of ∼700–750 individual units called ommatidia arranged in a hexagonal pattern (see the left panel of the figure below from the `droso4schools project <https://droso4schools.wordpress.com/l4-enzymes/#5>`__; see also `this article <https://azretina.sites.arizona.edu/node/789>`__ from the Arizona Retina Project).
 To emulate this, we attached a color camera to each of our model’s compound eyes (top right panel).
 We then transformed each camera image into 721 bins, representing ommatidia.
-Based on previous studies, we assumed a 270° combined azimuth for the fly’s field of view, with a ∼17° binocular overlap.
+Based on previous studies, we assume a 270° combined azimuth for the fly’s field of view, with a ∼17° binocular overlap.
 Visual sensitivity has evolved to highlight ethologically relevant color spectra at different locations in the environment.
 Here, as an initial step toward enabling this